brandonhorst/docs.lacona.io/docs/basics/phrases.md

 }
 ```

-Phrases can pass values to Elements by using `props`.
+You can pass values to Elements by using `props`.
+These props will be made
+available to the Phrase's `describe` function.

 ```jsx
 /** @jsx createElement */